mohawk99/Transformer-Based-VIO/README.md

 ### Update 21/12/24
 - Scripts for pre training the VO and IMU models are done.
+- The final script which combines VO , IMU and PVGO is in progress.

 ### VO Pre-Training
 - Train Commmand - ./tools/dist_train.sh ./projects/configs/PanoOcc/Occupancy/Occ3d-nuScenes/VOTrain.py 1   (Same as mentioned in PanoOcc Docs)